amiralitgh/dbinit/README.md

-# dBinit
+# DBinit
 A helper to write Discrete Breather initial displacements for LAMMPS simulations of a 2d data file.

----

-# DBinit

-A helper to write Discrete Breather initial displacements for LAMMPS simulations of a 2D data file.

 ---